Scouting America

 The requirements will be fed dynamically using the scout book integration

-1. Explain the following terms: animal, invertebrate, vertebrate, mammal.
+1. Explain the following terms: animal, invertebrate, vertebrate, and mammal.
 Name three characteristics that distinguish mammals from all other animals.

 2. Explain how the animal kingdom is classified.
 Explain where mammals fit in the classification of animals.
 Classify three mammals from phylum through species.